Aadidayal/restaurant-/README.md

 This project is licensed under the MIT License.

-## 🍽️ About Rahul Sir Da Dhaba
+## 🍽️ About The Spice Route

-Rahul Sir Da Dhaba is a fictional restaurant showcasing modern web development practices for the hospitality industry.
+The Spice Route is a fictional restaurant showcasing modern web development practices for the hospitality industry.
 This project demonstrates full-stack development with React and Node.js.